eureyuri/JQER/Ref/README.md

 Division and Modulo operations must report an error in case of division by zero.
 To do this, use the `error` function provided in the `interp.ml` file.

 To test easily, you can edit the `test.py` file and run the `make` command.
-This compiles the `mini-python` interpreter and launches it on the `test.py` file.
+This compiles the `JQER` interpreter and launches it on the `test.py` file.

 ## Question 2.
 Boolean and conditional expressions
 Complete the functions `is_true` and `is_false`, which respectively determine whether a value is true or false.
 In Python, the value `None`, the boolean `False`, the integer `0`, the empty string `""` and the empty list `[]` are considered false and the other values ​​are true.